Final: Montana Grizzlies Defeat SEMO Redhawks 34-24 - NewsBreak

 Social media savant: Griz senior kicker Adam Botkin using the internet to inspire

-MISSOULA – Montana Grizzlies senior kicker Adam Botkin is in his first and last season as a member of the football team.
-When he came to campus as a freshman in 2018, the 6-foot-4 ex-Rocky Billings basketball commit was just a student.
+MISSOULA — Montana senior kicker Adam Botkin is in his first and last season as a member of the football team.
+When he came to campus as a freshman in 2018, the 6-foot-4 ex-Rocky Mountain College (Billings) basketball commit was just a student.
 Four years later, he added “athlete” to the end of that tag, walking on for his final year of eligibility.

 Comments / 0